 Your professors are required to take attendance daily in Webcourses.
 You can see your attendance there, too.
-The count of absences begins on the Monday of the first week of instruction.
+The count of absences begins on the Monday of the second week of instruction.
+For new students who register late due to special circumstances (visa, health, family, travel), the count of absences begins their first day of class.